joheras/CLoDSA/docs/configuration.md

 ## The kind of problem

-The kind of problem is either classification, localization, detection, or segmentation.
+The kind of problem is either classification, localization, detection, segmentation, instance_segmentation, stackclassification, stackdetection, or stacksegmentation.

 ## Input-Output-Generation